Bzmode/Stonebull/README.md

 * Reduced OOC mana regen of all classes.
 * Adjusted starting stats and stat progression.
-* Redcued glancing damage reduction for casters in early levels.
+* Reduced glancing damage reduction for casters in early levels.

 ### Global changes